 I have learned nuances and techniques for teaching, and a pot of coffee, even cold can keep me happy.
 I have learned that finishing a project is something to shout about and loudly!

-I have learned that I am strong, helpful and kind to an audience that I never thought in my wildest dreams I would meet.
-That is YOU, thank you the lesson, I have learned a lot.
+I have learned that I am strong, helpful, and kind to an audience that I never thought in my wildest dreams I would meet.
+That is YOU, thank you for the lesson, I have learned a lot.

 The beginning of my story never changes, of course, but the JOURNEY is ever-changing, always exciting and different and that is a credit to all of you.
 Just like the quilts themselves, no two quilters are the same!